Surileez/genshin_database/README.md

 GROUP BY O.cid, cname, C.elements, C.character_rarity ORDER BY {} DESC".format(c_order)
 + " limit {}".format(num_row)
 ```
 Why do we think this page is interesting? :</br>
  Because this page provides a unique way for visitors to see the users' and characters' ranking in their need ways.
 They can find which character is most loved by all other users and who is the player with the highest average character levels.
 Those things are hard to get from other normal game database websites.
 And that's what we hoped to achieve in part 1.

+ ##### Users: game players
+ This page is information about game players, including uid, user_name, level, activate_day, number_of_achievements, deep_spiral.
+ ##### Owning: users' characters
+ This page is for users to search users' owning characters, including uid, user_name, character_name, character_element, character_rarity, character_level, friendliness and constellation.
+ ##### Characters basic information
+ This page is for users to search basic information about characters, including name, element, rarity, weapon_type, birthday, base_attack, base_hp, base_defence and nation_name.
+ ##### Weapons basic information
+ This page is for users to search basic information about weapons, including name, rarity, weapon_type, base_attack, extra_attribute and its value.